MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/README.md

 ## 📅 Submission & Presentation Deadline
 **December 14, 2025 (until 12:00 AM)**

-Submit via this GitHub repository and prepare for your final defense.
+Submit via this GitHub repository and prepare for your final presentation.

 ---